H51A:

 Abstracts Submitted to this Session:

-Pietro Teatini, University of Padova, Dept. of Civil, Environmental and Architectural Engineering, Padova, Italy, Dora Carreon-Freyre, National University of Mexico, Queretaro, Mexico, Devin Lynn Galloway, U.S. Geological Survey, Solsberry, IN, United States and Shujun Ye, Nanjing University, School of Earth Sciences and Engineering, Nanjing, China
+Pietro Teatini, University of Padova, Department of Civil, Environmental and Architectural Engineering, Padova, Italy, Dora Carreon-Freyre, National University of Mexico, Queretaro, Mexico, Devin Lynn Galloway, U.S. Geological Survey, Solsberry, IN, United States and Shujun Ye, Nanjing University, School of Earth Sciences and Engineering, Nanjing, China

 Devin Lynn Galloway, U.S. Geological Survey, Solsberry, IN, United States, Dora Carreon-Freyre, UNAM National Autonomous University of Mexico, Geosciencias, Queretaro, Mexico, Pietro Teatini, University of Padua, Department of Civil, Environmental and Architectural Engineering, Padua, Italy and Shujun Ye, Nanjing University, School of Earth Sciences and Engineering, Nanjing, China